ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 > ## ESMValTool gallery
 >
-> ESMValTool makes it possible to produce a wide array of such figures as seen
+> ESMValTool makes it possible to produce a wide array of plots and figures as seen
 > in the [gallery](https://docs.esmvaltool.org/en/latest/gallery.html).
 {: .callout}

 ### Saving the output

 In our example, the function ``save_data`` in line 57 is used to save the Iris cube.
-The saved files can be found under ``work`` directory in a ``.nc`` format.
+The saved files can be found under the ``work`` directory in a ``.nc`` format.
-There is also the function ``save_figure`` in line 63 to save the plots under ``plot`` directory in a ``.png`` format.
+There is also the function ``save_figure`` in line 63 to save the plots under the ``plot`` directory in a ``.png`` format (or preferred format specified in your configuration settings).
 Again, you may choose your own method of saving the output.

 ### Recording the provenance

-When developing a diagnostic script, we should make sure that it records the provenance.
+When developing a diagnostic script, it is good practice to record provenance.
 To do so, we use the function ``get_provenance_record`` (line 99).
-Let's have a look at the definition of this function in line 21 where we describe the diagnostic data and plot.
-Using the dictionary ``record``, it is possible to add custom provenance.
+Let us have a look at the definition of this function in line 21 where we describe the diagnostic data and plot.
+Using the dictionary ``record``, it is possible to add custom provenance to our diagnostics output.
 Provenance is stored in the *W3C PROV XML* format and also in an *SVG* file under the ``work`` and ``plot`` directory.
 For more information, see [recording provenance][provenance].

 ## Congratulations!

-Now you know the diagnostic script structure and a few functions.
-There are many more functions to be used, but these should be enough to get you started!
-Look at other recipes and diagnostics for more examples.
+You now know the basic diagnostic script structure and some available tools for putting together your own diagnostics.
+Have a look at existing recipes and diagnostics in the repository for more examples of functions you can use in your diagnostics!
 {% include links.md %}

 [recipe]: https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/recipes/examples/recipe_python.yml